-Although some sociopaths do have the potential to be lethal, most are not destined to become convicted felons.
+Although some sociopaths do have murderous and violent tendencies, most are not destined to become convicted felons.
 In fact, a high-functioning sociopath may initially present like an average person and can be relatively successful in life.
-They tend to have a strong family background, careers, relationships, and children.
-They will appear to have average personality traits and an ordinary appearance.
+They tend to have strong family backgrounds, careers, relationships, and children.
 It is only during stress, transitions, or pressure-filled situations that a sociopath’s true colors become visible.

-A high-functioning sociopath has above average intelligence and a more advanced IQ than lower functioning sociopaths or people without a personality disorder.
-Their superior intelligence and motivation allows them to scheme, control, and misuse others.
+Intelligent.
+A high-functioning sociopath typically has above-average intelligence and a more advanced IQ than lower functioning sociopaths or people without a personality disorder.
+Their superior intelligence and motivation allow them to scheme, control, and misuse others.
 They tend to have a narcissistic quality and a pretentious view of themselves.
-This narcissism tends to result from their delusional beliefs.
+This narcissism tends to stem from their delusional beliefs.

-A high-functioning sociopath will primarily present as delightful and charismatic and will have a likable quality about them.
-They are skillful at changing themselves into what people expect and desire and have flawless social skills.
+Likeable.
+A high-functioning sociopath will primarily present as delightful and charismatic and will have a likeable quality about them.
+They have flawless social skills and are adept at adapting themselves to people’s expectations of them.
 However, when people get to know them better, they often cannot tolerate them and tend to distance themselves.
-Sociopaths are secretive and covert and rarely give anybody the opportunity to get to know the true them.
-A sociopath is not trustworthy or dependable and has few friends and hollow relationships.
-Sociopaths can be incredibly deceptive and have the tendency to be disloyal to their mates.
+Such a person is secretive and covert, rarely giving anybody the opportunity to get to know the true them.
+A sociopath is not trustworthy or dependable and because of their deception and disloyalty, has few friends and only hollow relationships.

-Sociopaths that are high-functioning lack conscience, do not have empathy for others, and will always act in their own best interest.
-Sociopaths enjoy hurting, pestering, and controlling others in a self-serving fashion.
+No conscience.
+A high-functioning sociopath lacks a conscience, does not have empathy for others, and will always act in their own best interest.
+They enjoy hurting, pestering, and controlling others in a self-serving fashion.
 A sociopath portrays great patience and will wait until they are ready to make their move.
 They may steal from close friends and enjoys making up stories to garner compassion from others.

-High-functioning sociopaths believe that they are above the rules and have no respect for authority figures.
-Their flippant attitude can lead them towards criminal activity and breaking the law.
-Sociopaths take pleasure in playing with fire and enjoy animal cruelty.
-A sociopath has a general understanding between right and wrong, but will often minimize its significance.
-Sociopaths will rarely apologize to others, but if they do, their apologies are not genuine or heartfelt.
+Above the law.
+A high-functioning sociopath believes that they are above the rules and has no respect for authority figures.
+Their flippant attitude can lead them toward criminal activity and breaking the law.
+They take pleasure in playing with fire and enjoy animal cruelty.
+A sociopath has a general understanding of the difference between right and wrong but will often minimize its significance.
+A sociopath will rarely apologize to others, but if they do, their apologies are not genuine or heartfelt.

-A high-functioning sociopath often displays a high level of impulsivity and takes action without thinking.
+Impulsive.
+A high-functioning sociopath often displays a high level of impulsivity and acts without thinking.
 They live in the present and will focus solely on their immediate objective.
-A sociopath fails to take into account potential consequences or adverse reactions.
+A sociopath fails to consider potential consequences or adverse reactions.
 If a consequence is received, a sociopath will show minimal remorse, as they infrequently feel guilt.
-They usually have poor boundaries and organizational skills and never seem to be able to create any short or long term goals.
+They usually have poor boundaries and organizational skills and never seem to be able to create any short or long-term goals.